I get a lot of questions about this one, but everyone behind M&I is relatively clueless when it comes to India.

 You should avoid the 3rd party KPOs – but also keep in mind that “captive” KPOs are a dying breed since many firms have sold their divisions.

-Bonuses have been excellent at bulge bracket and middle-market firms here – in the boom years of 2003-2007, bonuses were 100-250% of base salary.
+Bonuses have been excellent at bulge bracket and middle-market firms here – if the economy is great and deal activity is on the rise, bonuses can be as much as 100-250% of base salary.

 Boutique bonuses average 30-75% of base salary, while “captive” KPOs are 30-50%, and 3rd party KPOs are even less.